 Maxillaria orchids can grow in different types of elevations, ranging from sea level up to 12,000 feet.
 Due to the difference in range of elevation, the cultural requirements vary widely.

 The daytime temperature requirements for Maxillaria orchids range between 70°F to 85°F (21.1°C to 29.4°C).
 For night temperatures, the requirement ranges from 55°F to 60°F (12.8°C to 15.6°C).

 The variety of Maxillaria actually determines the need for higher or lower temperatures.
 The species from higher elevation need cooler temperatures, and the lower elevation species can be exposed to a little warmer temperature.
 It’s vital to determine where your Maxillaria orchid is from.

 The Maxillaria orchid thrives better in bright yet indirect light.
 Still, it is important to know the variety that you have so you can adjust accordingly.

 The best location for your Maxillaria is facing west on your windowsill.
 You can also place it within one foot of a windowsill facing south.
 Always take note that you need indirect sunlight exposure to your Maxillaria orchid in order for the leaves to avoid sunburn or damage.

 Water and Humidity

-If in case you need to increase humidity, you can opt to place a humidifier or a humidity tray.
-It would be great to always remember that a more humid environment for your Maxillaria orchid, the more the air movement that it will need in order to prevent any type of disease.
+If you need to increase humidity, you can opt to use a humidifier or a humidity tray.
+The more humid the environment your Maxillaria orchid lives in, the more air movement it needs in order to prevent any type of disease.

 A Maxillaria orchid should be fertilized twice each month via a diluted fertilizer solution (20-20-20).
 Once a month you should also flush your Maxillaria orchid so that excess salts and fertilizer can be removed.
 Otherwise, these can cause damage when they build-up over time.